 One of the things that seem to define the Riviera brand is the way the interior and exterior are so well blended.
 Aside from the large stainless steel framed glass sliding door, there is a massive aft window that can be opened, garage-door style to allow for the galley attendants to remain a part of the cockpit gathering, and by design, the main salon as well.
 Long sight lines and features like the massive, highly polished stainless steel aft bulkhead awning-style window and sliding door further the builder’s inside/outside design concept.
 It provides the best of both worlds, allowing the boat to be buttoned up when its too hot or too cold, and fully open when the temperature is just right.

-, located aft, has the same enjoyable views that family and guests enjoy further forward in the salon, whether in the forward seating area of the salon or relaxing in the sun on the aft deck.
+The modern galley, located aft, has the same enjoyable views that family and guests enjoy further forward in the salon, whether in the forward seating area of the salon or relaxing in the sun on the aft deck.
 The galley components are to both sides of the boat, with the galley proper being to starboard.
 All of the usual appliances are present with plenty of storage above and below the solid surface countertops.
 The abundance of storage is in part due to the refrigerated drawers being located to the opposite side, just under the stairway to the flying bridge.

 An optional drawer-style dishwasher is available ($1,892), but the owner will pay for it with a corresponding loss of storage space for pots and pans.
 In addition to the clean, open look, the U-shaped galley has an abundance of counter space for food prep, as well as providing a place for trays of hors d’oeuvres.

 The salon is just ahead, placing the galley smack between two of the most popular social areas.
-A satin finish oak and teak interior, with commercial grade oak in the galley, is standard.
-An optional cherry interior in high-gloss, with commercial grade oak in the galley, heads, and companionway, is available.
+A satin finish oak and teak interior, with commercial-grade oak in the galley, is standard.
+An optional cherry interior in high-gloss, with commercial-grade oak in the galley, heads, and companionway, is available.
 Whichever is selected, it crosses the aisle to grace the storage cabinetry and the steps leading to the flying bridge, and accents the forward lounge seating.

 Riviera is giving the competition some serious play by offering the side windows in fixed or opening versions, with no upcharge.
 That means that there can be flow through ventilation throughout the salon, letting Mother Nature handle the climate control when appropriate.
 When it’s time to combat nature, close everything down and let the standard 12,000 BTU reverse cycle air conditioning keep the room at the desired temperature.
 For owners living in the tropical climates, a more powerful tropical option ($23,070 for the whole boat) brings the output to 48,000 BTU.

-to port has a hi/lo table that dines four when up or serves as a cocktail table when down.
+The L-shaped sofa to port has a hi/lo table that dines four when up or serves as a cocktail table when down.
 Designer fabrics and multiple density support foam look good and add pleasure for those who choose to enjoy the cruise from the main salon.
 There is an optional three-seat settee to starboard that has a removable center seat that becomes a stand-alone ottoman.
 When it is removed, a small table flips out and into the space for additional dining or entertaining.
 We think this is a clever idea and we have never seen it done in this size of boat.

 Just ahead of the port settee, a dedicated cabinet houses the entertainment system and the television screen on a lift.